-The above suggests that he must have initially contributed £3,571 towards the £25,000 capital.
-For a man who was seemingly worried about the wolves scratching at his door to go and form a mining company with thousands of pounds of investment, it seems rather at odds with what Florence was reporting to others.
-In fact, if anything, it supports the notion of a man who is experiencing a flourishing business life, which is what the diarist wrote.
+The above suggests that he could have initially contributed £3,571 towards the £25,000 capital.
+For a man seemingly worried about the wolves scratching at his door to go and form a mining company with thousands of pounds of investment, that would seem somewhat at odds with what Florence was reporting to others.
+It supports the notion of a man experiencing a flourishing business life, which is what the diarist wrote.

 Chris will argue why he did not write about this investment in the scrapbook; that’s another reason to call it a hoax.
 I once made over £250k in a day selling shares.
 That is quite a lot of money for me.
-This is the first time I have ever written about it, and I write a lot.
+This is my first time writing about it, and I write a lot.
 Admittedly not into a diary, but neither is the scrapbook a diary.

 DID FLORENCE LIE?

 One of my biggest criticisms of academics who study cases like this is their inability to understand humans.
 I do not think Florence was lying.
 He most likely did say these things to her.
 He probably did give her that impression.
 Why?
 One word – control.
 Money is power.
 He knew Florence’s spending habits comforted her, and at this point, he was deeply suspicious of her promiscuity, even if he may not have had direct proof.
 To control her, he had to control her spending.
 It would not be a wild guess to suggest one of Florrie’s biggest fears was being poor, probably engrained into her from her mother.
 Control is better than trust.